wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.3.0 =
 * Bug Fix - Correction of a jQuery reference TypeError: 'undefined' is not a function (evaluating '$(document)')

+= 0.3.1 =

+Correction of a jQuery reference TypeError.

 == Upgrade Notice ==

+= 0.3.1 =

+Correction of a jQuery reference TypeError.

 = 0.3.0 =
 Correction of a jQuery reference TypeError: 'undefined' is not a function (evaluating '$(document)')